 Setting standards for grade boundaries and results overall

 To be as fair as we can to students who have taken exams in autumn, all exam boards have worked with Ofqual to carry forward the generosity from summer 2020 grades.

 Ofqual has published guidance about setting standards in the autumn series.
 Learn more about what this means for standard-setting for grade boundaries, and for results overall.

-Ofqual has confirmed that for this series, grades will be based on exam performance alone, with no non-exam assessment (NEA).
+Ofqual confirmed that for this series, grades are based on exam performance alone, with no non-exam assessment (NEA).
 The only exception to this is Art and Design, where there will still be NEA.

-Unfortunately, exam boards will not be able to accept lost teaching time because of the coronavirus as grounds for special consideration.
+Unfortunately, exam boards won't be able to accept lost teaching time because of the coronavirus as grounds for special consideration.